Politics of Goa

 The key political players in Goa state in Western India are the Bharatiya Janata Party, Indian National Congress, Aam Aadmi Party, Maharashtrawadi Gomantak Party, Goa Forward Party and Revolutionary Goans Party.
 It also has the presence of Nationalist Congress Party, Shiv Sena (2022–present) and Trinamool Congress.

 National politics

 There are only 2 Lok Sabha (lower house of the Indian Parliament) constituencies in Goa.

 State politics

 The Goa Legislative Assembly has 40 seats.

+Local politics

+The state of Goa has two district councils or Zilla Parishads, comprising the rural areas of North Goa district and South Goa district.
+Each Zilla Parishad has a total of 25 seats.
+The latest elections to these councils were held on 20 December 2025.

+The elected members of the two district councils as per the latest elections are mentioned below.